-+[option][\]
++[option][]

-specifies the type of format in effect with the choice of one of the following parameters:

-- A specifies that the printed output of the next logical location or register will be displayed in assembly language format.
+- option specifies the type of format in effect with the choice of one of the following parameters: - A specifies that the printed output of the next logical location or register will be displayed in assembly language format.
 It defaults to AC or AP depending on the instruction set last selected or the instruction set of the last user instruction executed, whichever occurred last.
 At the initial start-up of AIDS, the Perkin-Elmer instruction set is in effect. - AC specifies that the printed output of the next logical location or register will be displayed in assembly language format when using the CCM instruction set. - AP specifies that the printed output of the next logical location or register will be displayed in assembly language format when using the Perkin-Elmer instruction set.

-- C specifies that the printed output of the next logical location or register will be displayed character in format. defaults to the character set of option last selected (CA or CE) or the the character set of last instruction executed, whichever occurred If the last user code executed was last.
-Perkin-Elmer, ASCII the is character set. Ιf last user code the executed was CCM, EBCDIC is the default character set. - CA specifies that the printed output will be displayed in the ASCII character set. - CE specifies that the printed output will be displayed in the EBCDIC character set. - D specifies that the next logical data location or register will be displayed in double precision floating point format. - E specifies that the next logical data location or register will be displayed in single precision floating point format - F specifies that the next logical data location or register will be displayed in fullword decimal format. - H specifies that the next logical data location or register will be displayed in halfword decimal format. - X specifies that the next logical data location or register will be displayed in halfword hexadecimal format. - Y specifies that the next logical data location or register will be displayed in fullword hexadecimal format.
+- C specifies that the printed output of the next logical location or register will be character displayed in format.
+Tt. defaults to the character set of the option last selected (CA or CE) or the character set of the last user instruction executed, whichever occurred last.
+If the last user code executed was Perkin-Elmer, ASCII is the default. character set.
+If the last user code executed was CCM, EBCDIC is the default character set. - CA specifies that the printed output will be displayed in the ASCII character set. - CE specifies that the printed output will be displayed in the EBCDIC character set. - D specifies that the next logical data location or register will be displayed in double precision floating point format. - E specifies that the next logical data location or register will be displayed in single precision floating point format - F specifies that the next logical data location or register will be displayed in fullword decimal format. - H specifies that the next logical data location or register will be displayed in halfword decimal format. - X specifies that the next logical data location or register will be displayed in halfword hexadecimal format. - Y specifies that the next logical data location or register will be displayed in fullword hexadecimal format.